WestonWhiteUCD/qb-churn-mlops/README.md

 **Features:** `monthly_price` · `days_since_last_txn` · `total_transactions` · `total_spend` · `avg_transaction_amount` · `total_tickets`

-Logistic Regression was chosen over Random Forest (AUC 0.942) for interpretability — each feature has an explicit coefficient — and lower false positive rate (2 vs 4), important for targeting retention interventions efficiently.
+Logistic Regression was chosen over Random Forest (AUC 0.942) for interpretability where each feature has an explicit coefficient and it had a lower false positive rate (2 vs 4), important for targeting retention interventions efficiently.

 ---